treeverse/lakeFS/docs/quickstart/work-with-data-locally.md

 everest mount lakefs://quickstart/my-experiment/images my_local_dir
 ```

-Once complete, `my_local_directory` should be mounted with the specified path.
+Once complete, `my_local_dir` should be mounted with the specified path.

 3. Verify that `my_local_dir` is linked to the correct path in your lakeFS remote: